'Hotel Rwanda' hero sentenced to 25 years on terror charges

 A member of his legal team, Kate Gibson, added that “the only thing that has been surprising in watching this horror show unfold over the last year has been the brazenness and openness with which the Rwandan authorities have been willing to systematically violate all of the fair trial rights to which Paul was entitled.”

-Throughout, Rusesabagina has maintained his innocence, and his family alleges he was kidnapped and taken to Rwanda against his will.
+Rusesabagina's family alleges he was kidnapped and taken to Rwanda against his will to stand trial.
 But the court ruled that he wasn't kidnapped when he was tricked into boarding a chartered flight.
-Rwanda’s government has asserted that he was going to Burundi to coordinate with armed groups based there and in Congo.
+Rwanda's government has asserted that at the time he was going to Burundi to coordinate with armed groups based there and in Congo.

 Rusesabagina said he was gagged and tortured before he was jailed, but Rwandan authorities denied that.
 His attorney, Felix Rudakemwa, has asserted that Rusesabagina’s legal papers were confiscated by prison authorities.
 His family has feared he might die from poor health behind bars.